'Loving, thoughtful gentleman' remembered after losing leukemia battle

 Archant

-A hotel manager who bravely fought a 10-month battle with leukemia has been remembered as a "great example of a gentleman."
+A hotel manager who bravely fought a 10-month battle with leukaemia has been remembered as a "great example of a gentleman."

 Tim Truman passed away earlier this summer after fighting the blood cancer since August 2018.